Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 # Tools & Teshnologie's
+# Deployment
+The live Link to deployment can be found on [Live link Heroku](https://project-4-fsf.herokuapp.com/)

+This project uses [ElephantSQL](https://www.elephantsql.com/) for the PostgreSQL Database.

+To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

+* Click Create New Instance to start a new database.
+* Provide a name (this is commonly the name of the project: tribe).
+* Select the Tiny Turtle (Free) plan.
+* You can leave the Tags blank.
+* Select the Region and Data Center closest to you.
+* Once created, click on the new database name, where you can view the database URL and Password.

 # Heroku Deployment
 This project uses Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.